 “This is on top of legislated tax cuts for small and medium businesses that are helping them to grow, create more jobs and pay higher wages.”

-“The Turnbull Government is delivering a number of key infrastructure projects in Forde through the Roads to Recovery Program, and we have announced a number of new key initiatives including the Roads of Strategic Importance to upgrade key freight corridors, and the Urban Congestion Initiative.
+“The Coalition Government is delivering a number of key infrastructure projects in Forde through the Roads to Recovery Program, and we have announced a number of new key initiatives including the Roads of Strategic Importance to upgrade key freight corridors, and the Urban Congestion Initiative.

 “ I hope these new initiatives, which deliver an additional $4.5 billion infrastructure funding, will help solve key infrastructure problems in my electorate of Forde, including the Mount Lindesay Highway.

 “We are guaranteeing the essential services families in my electorate of Forde rely on, by increasing total health and hospitals funding by 30%, delivering a 50% average increase per student in fair, real needs based school funding over the decade, and more child care support to those families who need it most,” Mr van Manen said.

 “As part of the Coalition Government’s commitment to guaranteeing essential services, our More Choices for a Longer Life plan will help older residents in Forde live healthy and connected lives with increased financial and skills support and 14,000 more home care places.

 “This will support 21,057 people aged over 65 and their families in Forde to live longer, happier and healthier lives.